>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 These conversations don’t always come easy, but by taking the time to discuss preferences ahead of time, couples can ensure everyone involved knows exactly what will happen in advance.

-Moreover, having an honest dialogue about religion prior to the big day helps create a strong foundation for an enduring relationship – something every couple deserves!
+Moreover, having an honest dialogue about religion before the big day helps create a strong foundation for an enduring relationship – something every couple deserves!

 Onward we go towards incorporating interfaith elements into the wedding ceremony.